 CrossFit’s Corporate and Social Responsibility

-The word CrossFit has become somewhat of an enigma within the fitness industry over the past twenty years.
+The word CrossFit and Steroids for sale have become somewhat of an enigma within the fitness industry over the past twenty years.
 The fitness movement, which was founded by Greg Glassman in California in 2000, has gathered a cult-like following by its members who have enjoyed the community mentality and constantly varied training that the methodology promotes.

 As of the beginning of 2020 there were over 15,000 CrossFit gyms or “boxes” as they are known within CrossFit circles worldwide.
 To become an official CrossFit affiliate, gym owners must pay an annual subscription fee of $3000 USD fee and employ CrossFit certified trainers who have completed at minimum a CrossFit level one certificate, which is a weekend course which costs a further $1000 USD per participant.
 In all, CrossFit is now estimated to have an annual turnover of $4 Billion USD according to Forbes.